senocular/senocular.github.com/articles/js_implementing_for_loops.md

 # Implementing `for` Loops

-`for` loops can get surprisingly complex when it comes to their implementation, especially when it comes to scopes and the use of lexical declarations (e.g. `let`).
-Here we'll look at what happens when running `for` loops with JavaScript and how to implement them from scratch in JavaScript.
-The JavaScript implementations of these `for` loops will focus on what scopes are created and how variables are handled within those scopes.
+Have you ever wondered how JavaScript `for` loops work internally and why using `let` instead of `var` suddenly fixes some things?
+Here we'll look at what happens when running `for` loops with JavaScript and how to implement them from scratch _in_ JavaScript.
+The JavaScript implementations will focus on what scopes are created and how variables are handled within those scopes.

 ## Components of a `for` Loop